marcospb19/dotin/README.md

     └── ...
 ```

-The files will be organized into two groups, `zsh` and `polybar`.

 ## Importing the files

-To import, first pass the group name, then provide the files to be imported.
+To import the files into the `~/dotfiles/` we must provide the group name, the given files will go into `~/dotfiles/GROUP/`:

 ```sh
 dotin import zsh .zprofile